What Does a Natural Gas Leak Smell Like?

 What symptoms are associated with inhaling natural gas?

 Symptoms of natural gas inhalation include nausea, vomiting, headache, dizziness, confusion, changes in vision, memory problems, incoordination, feeling sleepy, and coma.
 A person will become unconscious when the brain does not get enough oxygen, which is followed by respiratory and cardiac arrest.
-The eyes may feel irritated and dry if the concentration of natural gas is high.
+The eyes can feel irritated and dry if the concentration of natural gas in the air is high.

 Where is natural gas used in homes?

 Natural gas can be found in stoves, ranges, ovens, water heaters, furnaces, clothes dryers, and other household appliances.
-The gas to these appliances is supplied through pipes from outside the house with a meter that measures how much gas is used.
+The gas for these appliances is supplied through pipes from outside the house through a meter that measures how much gas is used.
 Older appliances have pilot lights, which burn at all times and ignite gas.
-A safety system should turn the gas off if the pilot goes out, but a small amount of gas may still leak.
-However, very old appliances may not have this safety system.
+A safety system should turn the gas off if the pilot light goes out, but a small amount of gas can still leak.
+However, very old appliances might not have this safety system.
 Newer appliances use an electric ignition system.

 How to detect natural gas leaks in your home